alta3/linux-unattended-installation/readme.md

  ![Bootstrapping a cloud](https://static.alta3.com/images/cloud-bootstrap.png)

 ## Rebuilding the cloud from bare metal
 The process to rebuild a small cloud (less that 40 nodes) from bare metal should be fast, reliable, and easy.
 Most solutions require complex infrastructure to already be in place to build a cloud.
 Let's take a different route.
 Lets assume that NOTHING is in place except Ethernet connectivity.
 We think a bootstrap USB drive in every server should be all that is necessary to build a small cloud and then let ansible do its work.
 Rebuilding should be as easy as booting the USB and let it do its work.
-This means we need a soluition that will work when there is no router, no DHCP, no beachhead, no compute nodes, nothing!
+This means we need a solution that will work when there is no router, no DHCP, no beachhead, no compute nodes, nothing!
 Bootstrapping a cloud in this condition shoud be everyone's goal.
 Bootstrap order:
 1. bring up a router, dns, dhcp entirely from preseed
 2. bring up a beachhead server to cloud ansible playbooks and start building entirely from preseed.
 3. bring up the compute nodes
 4. Unleash ansible to configure everything.
-5. Try to be completely restored in less that 20 mintutes total.
+5. Try to be completely restored in less that 20 minutes total.
 6. WARNING: You will NEVER hit that goal without a well written bootstrap process

 ## The router
 We want to build a router from Ubuntu, just like all our other hosts.
 Therefore, we can easily manage it with ansible as it appears as another host, stripped down to bare essentials.
 Unfortunately, a minimal preseed will not work for this task.
 A router is born directly connected to the internet and must begin its life as a secure host with a public address which is not supplied by DHCP.
 A router also has at least two interfaces, but preseed can configure only one interface unless a netplan is pushed as a late command, which works well but this requires a custom preseed for our routers.
-Since there is no other services, the router must be created autonimously from preseed.
+Since there is no other services, the router must be created autonomously from preseed.
 The issues are:
 - Push a netplan to configure inside and outside interfaces
 - Install DNSMasq along with the config, host-dns, host-dhcp, dhcp-options files which are all quite small at bootstrap.
 - Set up iptables to handle basic port forwards and ip masquerade